medialab/spsm-database/src/build-database/README.md

     - `webpage_title`: scraped from HTML
     - `webarchive_search_title`: recovered from Web Archive
 - `completed urls`: [Link to CSV](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/unique_completed_urls_from_condor_set_of_duplicate_urls.csv) (rows: 612)

   - URLs manually constructed from impoverished URLs
   - accompanying metadata (i.e. `condor_id`) is from Condor because impoverished URLs were selected from Condor dataset

+- `searchable titles and urls`: [Link to CSV](https://github.com/medialab/spsm-data/blob/main/database-files/for_import/searchable_urls_and_titles_tweet_search.csv) (rows: 169465)
+  - dataset that relates a claim's title or URL with (i) a searchable version and (ii) a value indicating whether or not a search was attempted

 ### Ingestion commands